 History of Little Bighorn Battlefield National Monument

-The Little Bighorn Battlefield National Monument comprises of a visitor center and a museum that exhibits artifacts from the 1876 battle.
+The Little Bighorn Battlefield National Monument is comprised of a visitor center and a museum that exhibits artifacts from the 1876 battle.
 In all, 263 men from the US cavalry lost their lives at Little Bighorn.

 Early Monument Names

-Little Big Horn battlefield was administered at first by the War Department to whom it was entrusted in 1879 and two years later the death of the Seventh Cavalry men were honored with a memorial on the Last Stand Hill.
+Little Big Horn battlefield was administered at first by the War Department to whom it was entrusted in 1879.
+Two years later, the deaths of the Seventh Cavalrymen were honored with a memorial on the Last Stand Hill.
 In 1940 the administration changed hands to the National Park Services.

 Today there is also an Indian Memorial at the site of the Little Bighorn Battlefield National Monument.
-The “Peace through Unity” Indian Memorial was erected near the Little Bighorn battlefield to recognize and honor the native Indians who also took part in this infamous battle of Little Bighorn in order to protect their land and preserve their way of life and culture.
-The theme of the Indian Memorial is to “encourage peace among people of all races”.
+The “Peace Through Unity” Little Bighorn Indian Memorial was erected near the Little Bighorn battlefield.
+It was built to recognize and honor the native Indians who also took part in this infamous battle of Little Bighorn in order to protect their land and preserve their way of life and culture.
+The theme of the Indian Memorial is to “encourage peace among people of all races.”

 The United States was represented by the Seventh Cavalry Regiment commanded by Lt.
 Col. George Armstrong Custer.
 The political and spiritual leader who represented the Cheyenne, Arapaho and the Sioux was Sitting Bull, who fought the battle with the assistance of chief Crazy Horse and his people.

-Little Bighorn Battlefield National Monument is included as part of Caravan Tour’s all inclusive Yellowstone National Park Tour, which also includes visits to Mount Rushmore, Crazy Horse monument, Mammoth hot springs and the Grand Tetons.
+Little Bighorn Battlefield National Monument is included as part of Caravan Tour’s fully guided Yellowstone National Park Tour, which also includes visits to see the Mount Rushmore Presidents, Crazy Horse monument, Mammoth hot springs, and the Grand Tetons.

-This is a fully guided, 8-day all inclusive tour affordably priced at just $1,195.
-Visit Caravan’s Yellowstone National Park Tour Reviews page to read what others have said about this all inclusive tour.
+This fully guided, 8-day all-inclusive tour is affordably priced.
+Visit Caravan’s Yellowstone National Park Tour Reviews page to read what others have said about this all-inclusive tour.